netsoc/docs/docs/gitops/actions.md

 to update dependencies.
 It has been configured for the GitOps repo primarily to update `HelmRelease`s.
 The configuration is a at `.github/renovate.json5`.

+To view logs of Renovate runs, visit [the dashboard](https://app.renovatebot.com/dashboard).

 ### Setup

 1. Install the [Renovate GitHub app](https://github.com/apps/renovate)